SonarSource/sonar-scanner-azdo/extensions/sonarqube/overview.md

 This extension provides build tasks that you can add in your build definition.
 All branches and pull-requests are automatically analyzed, allowing you to discover early any bug or vulnerability in the code.

+*Note: this extension is officially supported for use with Azure DevOps Server (formerly TFS).
+Ongoing interoperability with Azure DevOps Server (cloud-based) is not assured.*

 ## About the SonarQube Azure DevOps Marketplace Extension
 This extension provides the following features: